 - Improvement of a governance structure for more efficient decision-making

 - Adherence to bylaws and policies by college trustees

 In this video, California Community Colleges Chancellor Brice W. Harris discusses the Rescue Plan for City College of San Francisco.

-The college was placed on severe sanctions and given eight months to show why it should remain accredited.
-The commission cited a broken governing system at the time, as well as poor fiscal planning and management.
-The deadline for City College expired in March and the commission made their recommendations in June.
+The college was placed under severe sanctions and given eight months to show why it should remain accredited.
+The commission cited a broken governing system at the time, as well as poor financial planning and management.
+The deadline for City College expired in March and the commission made its recommendations in June.

 According to trustees overseeing the school, progress was being made on at least some of these recommendations.
 San Francisco Gate reports that pay cuts implemented by the board have resulted in a labor dispute that continues at the school today.
 Officials also reorganized the college leadership structure, which included the elimination of a faculty leadership system.
 Also eliminated was the ability of 46 committees formed by the college to obstruct the decision-making process by college leaders.

 The changes were met with plenty of resistance by current college faculty and staff – and they still weren’t enough to satisfy the accreditation commission.
 The Los Angeles Times reported that at the beginning of July, the commission sent a letter to Interim Chancellor Thelma Scott-Skillman notifying her that the school’s efforts had not made the grade in 11 of the 14 key areas of focus.
 As a result, the commission plans to revoke the college’s accreditation in July of next year.

 According to a report at the Huffington Post, loss of accreditation could be devastating to City College of San Francisco.
 The move would mean students at the school would no longer be eligible for financial aid.
 It could also mean other schools might not accept credits from City College, leaving students without many options for furthering their education.
 Finally, the school would lose the ability to receive state funding, since California law prohibits unaccredited schools from receiving taxpayer dollars.